-

 About the Project

 MÃE PRETA | BLACK MOTHER is an artistic research and exhibition project by Brazilian artists Isabel Löfgren and Patricia Gouvêa.
 The project aims to trace the connections between the representation of motherhood in slavery image archives and the voices of Black women and mothers in Brazil today.
-The research began in 2015, and has since then developed into an exhibition which has travelled to several cities in Brazil and internationally since 2016.
+The research began in 2015, and has since then developed into a series of exhibitions which has travelled to several cities in Brazil and internationally since 2016.

-The exhibition project includes several elements, from artworks, to collaborations, and educational programs.
-The artistic elements include revisiting visual and media archives from colonial and post-colonial eras in Brazil looking for visual representations of motherhood in prints and photographs, specifically of the "black mothers" as nursemaids were commonly known and affectionately referred to in the times of slavery.
-Visual elements are combined with these historical images where nursemaids or mothers appear in the foregound or background, which invites the viewer to find new ways of looking at these images and valuing the presence and importance of black motherhood in the historical formation of Brazilian society, and other former slave societies.
+The exhibition project includes several elements, from artworks to collaborations, and educational programs.
+The artistic elements include revisiting visual and media archives from colonial and post-abolition eras in Brazil looking for visual representations of motherhood in prints and photographs, specifically of the "black mothers", as nursemaids were commonly known and affectionately referred to in the times of slavery.
+Visual elements are combined with these historical images where nursemaids or mothers appear in the foreground or background, which invites the viewer to find new ways of looking at these images and valuing the presence and importance of black motherhood in the historical formation of Brazilian society, as well as in other former slave societies in the Americas.
 Another part of the exhibition looks at the history of the monumentalization of the figure of the Black mother in Brazil after the abolition of slavery and the politics surrounding the memorialization of black women in Brazil.

-A mural of black heroines in Brazilian history, featuring maroon community leaders, priestesses, revolt leaders, musicians, politicians, writers and scientists actualizes the need for monuments of black women to highlight their achievements and importance in Brazilian history, usually marginalized in conventional historiography.
+A mural of black heroines in Brazilian history, featuring maroon community leaders, priestesses, revolt leaders, musicians, politicians, writers, and scientists actualizes the need for monuments of black women to highlight their achievements and importance in Brazilian history, usually marginalized in conventional historiography.
 Regarding collaborations, seven black mothers tell their stories and challenges facing black motherhood today in a video installation while taking turns speaking and listening to each other.
 On the educational front, the exhibition project includes a collection of books written by black women ranging from academic literature to children's books where black female protagonism comes to the forefront.
 The educational leadership in the exhibitions was championed by teams of young black art educators who were responsible for mediation with the public and the public programming of the exhibition.

 By using optical objects such as magnifying glasses and lenses, in the series Ways of Seeing and Ways of Revealing we highlighted the duplicity and complexity of the different relationships entertained by the wet-nurses with both the white children they took care of and their own children, causing a shift of perception that makes the mother the protagonist of each scene.
 We also researched about the whereabouts of Black mothers' children often placed in fostercare as in 19th century newspaper articles in the series Ways of Reporting.